 Have you heard of the term the ‘Great Resignation’?

-It’s not just a buzz term, this mass movement of employees is happening around the world right now – and it’s headed for Australia in the next six months.
+It’s not just a buzz term, this mass employee movement is happening around the world right now – and it’s headed for Australia in the next six months.

 What is in this employee movement and retention report?

 ‘The Great Resignation’ is on everyone’s minds.
-When the prediction of mass employee movement and turnover is on the cards, it instils fear for any employer.
+When the prediction of mass manpower movement and employee turnover is on the cards, it instils fear for any employer.

 In an employment landscape where finding, hiring and retaining top talent is already incredibly challenging, the thought of this getting even more so is a hard pill to swallow.